 To say you could have acted differently in a given situation had the conditions of your brain been different is to say nothing more than exactly that.
 Could the conditions of your brain have been any different?
 No, they were as they were, and you had no power to change them.
 And so, if we are defining “free will” as the ability to choose what to think and how to act, saying that our actions are determined ultimately by neurology, and admitting that we have no control over such neurology, we can conclude that free will does not exist.

-I do not have to tell you that this goes starkly against our natural moral inclinations, and arguably requires a complete rethink of the criminal justice system, along with the way we view and treat criminals.
-It’s worth reminding ourselves that whilst this is definitely ethically troublesome stuff, such difficulties do not make the truth untrue.
+I do not have to tell you that this starkly contradicts our natural moral inclinations, and arguably requires a complete rethink of the Criminal Justice System, along with the manners in which we view and treat criminals.
+But whilst it’s worth acknowledging that we are undoubtedly treading on ethically complicated turf, the truth of these conclusions are in no way affected by our inability to morally comprehend them.